The 2009 Masters

 Housing

-In other cities, arrangements are made for double occupancy rooms in local hotels.
+In other cities, arrangements typcially are made for double-occupancy rooms in local hotels.

 Costs

-The 2009 IBE travel fee is $2400.
-In addition, there is the cost of graduate tuition for the 3 credit hour course.
-The travel fee covers lodging, some meals, ground transportation in Europe, and medical insurance.
-Students purchase their own airline tickets.
-A payment plan is available and partial scholarships may be possible.
-Students should budget at least $500 for additional meals and local transportation.
-They are responsible for passport fees and spending money.
+A payment plan is available and partial scholarships may be available.
+Students should budget at least $900 for other meals and local transportation.
+Students are responsible for passport fees and spending money.

 Eligibility